Garden Diary

 5 make into balls and roll balls in sesame seeds.
 Delicious!

+Do you have questions about gardening?
 Please email wicgarden@gmail.com with your questions and suggestions for the October WIC Update.